bibleexchange/romans__textbook/textbook/en/romans-en.md

 <!-- -- -- -->
 <!-- -- -- -->
 <!-- -- -- -->

 ## II.
-Abraham was justified by Grace and not Circumcision. — Vs 9—17
+Abraham was justified by Grace and not Circumcision. — v.9—17

 The Jews looked to circumcision and the Law as their source of righteousness.
 Abraham was justified before he received the covenant of circumcision.
 He was counted as righteous in chapter 15 and he was 86 in chapter 16 when Ishmael was born.
 Genesis 17:24 records Abraham was circumcised when he was 99 years old.
 It is quite clear that he was justified before he was circumcised.
 This passage is telling the Jews that Abraham was counted as righteous before he received the covenant of circumcision.